vkkhare/sparse_transformers/README.md

 ```

 ## Contributing
-We welcome contributions!
+We welcome contributions from the community!
 Areas of particular interest are:
 - **Additional models**: Extend beyond LLaMA to other architectures
 - **Quantization**: Combine with INT8/FP16 optimizations
 - **Attention Kernels**: Implement Sparse Attention Kernels

+Please read our [Contributing Guidelines](CONTRIBUTING.md) to get started.

+## License

+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.